 Vietnamese brands thirsty for support policies

-The Hanoitimes - Many Vietnamese enterprises do not truly understand the significance of brands or see them as a long-term investment.
+Many Vietnamese enterprises do not truly understand the significance of brands or see them as a long-term investment.

 While Vietnam is beefing up global integration, brand building is a key step to help Vietnamese products compete with their foreign peers.
 However, there is still a lack of efforts from both enterprises and local authorities in the process of developing and managing brands for local products.